cipriane/OneLogOn/README.md

 #### 1. Get the latest version

-You can start by cloning the latest version of DudeTruck on your local machine.
+You can start by cloning the latest version on your local machine.
 (You should set up an SSH key for your machine)
 ```shell
 $ git clone git@github.com:cipriane/OneRegistrationOff.git